 285. Inorganic fertilizers containing only nitrogen (referred to as “straight nitrogen products”) include granular ammonium nitrate (AN), calcium ammonium nitrate (CAN), urea and liquid urea ammonium nitrate (UAN).
 Anhydrous ammonia is a liquid (gas under pressure) fertilizer that requires special equipment and safety measures, and suitable soil conditions for injection-application (for example, trafficable soils that are not too hard or stony for the penetration of injector tines).
-Nitrogen combinations with other nutrients include ammonium sulphate, diammonium phosphate and potassium nitrate.
+Nitrogen combinations with other nutrients include ammonium sulfate, diammonium phosphate and potassium nitrate.
 Ammonium nitrate and CAN represent the major fertilizer forms used in Europe, while urea use predominates in the wider UNECE region, including in North America and Central Asia.
 In Europe, urea (either as straight urea or UAN) accounts for only approximately 25 per cent of total fertilizer N use (based on statistics from the International Fertilizer Association), but this may be increasing in some European countries, which poses a risk of increasing ammonia emissions.
 Fertilizers Europe and Eurostat estimate that urea imports to the European Union roughly doubled from ~2.4 million tons in 2000/2001 to 4.8–5.3 million tons in 2015–2017.

 Figure V.1 Estimate of N inputs to agricultural soils for European Union 28 (Gg N per year) for 2014